Who is this week's Greer's Flooring America/C&P Student of the Week?

 Here are this week's nominees.
 All nominations are written by school staff members.

-Lilly Anderson is a North High School Summa Cum Laude senior while taking multiple Advanced Placement and Dual Credit classes throughout high school.
-Lilly is a 2023-2024 Optimist Student of the Day, member of the National Honor Society and Student Council, who also participates in Choir, Orchestra, and the musical.
-She is also Co-Caption of Girls Tennis Team and played Girls Golf.
-She will be attending University of Southern Indiana this fall where she will be studying Nursing.
+Emily Wolf is a North High School Summa Cum Laude senior while taking multiple Advanced Placement and Dual Credit classes throughout high school.
+Emily is a 2023-2024 Optimist Student of the Day, member of National Honor Society and Student Council, Link Crew Leader, and Indiana HOSA State Vice-President.
+She also participated in Girls Soccer, Girls Swimming, and Girls Track.
+She will be attending Ball State University this fall where she will be studying Nursing.

 If the poll doesn't load, refresh the page.
 Voting ends at noon Central on Thursday.
 Any suspicious voting activity (use of bots or rapid-fire votes from a single IP address) will result in those votes being disqualified and the IP address being blacklisted.